moiztanvir/DataWarehouse-Project/README.md

 A fully populated FACT_TRANSACTIONS table with enriched transactional data.
 OLAP Query Results:

-Revenue trends, growth rates, product affinities, and supplier contributions.
+- Revenue trends, growth rates, product affinities, and supplier contributions, etc.

-Error Handling
+### Error Handling

-Missing or malformed data in CSV files:
+- Missing or malformed data in CSV files:

-Skipped with a warning in the console.
+- Skipped with a warning in the console.

-Incorrect database credentials:
+- Incorrect database credentials:

-The program will terminate with an error message.
+- The program will terminate with an error message.

-Pre-existing records:
+- Pre-existing records:

-The program uses ON DUPLICATE KEY UPDATE to update existing records.
+- The program uses ON DUPLICATE KEY UPDATE to update existing records.

-Additional Notes
+### Additional Notes

 Modify partitionSize and chunkSize variables in the MeshJoin.java file to optimize performance based on system capabilities.
 Review console output for logs and warnings during the ETL process.

 This ReadMe file provides clear instructions to operate the project from setup to execution and results generation.
 Let me know if further adjustments are required!